-The following material contingent liabilities existed as at 31 March 2012:
+The following material contingent liabilities existed as at 31 March 2013:

-Luneside East Regeneration Scheme - In assembling land for this project, the council used compulsory purchase powers (CPO) and one significant compensation claim is still outstanding.
-The Lands Tribunal case relating to CPO compensation is still ongoing with a final decision expected by August 2012.
-The council has some financial provision available in connection with this claim, but at this stage any potential liability arising cannot be measured with any certainty.
+Luneside East Regeneration Scheme - In assembling the land for this project, the Council used compulsory purchase powers (CPO).
+Following a Lands Tribunal decision relating to one significant compensation case, the Council has appealed and is currently awaiting the outcome of the Court of Appeal decision, which will determine whether the Council is liable for associated costs as well as its own.
+The Council has some financial provision available in connection with its own costs, but at this stage any further potential liability arising cannot be measured with any certainty.

-The Council has also accounted for European Regional Development Funding of £2.5M in connection with this project to date, for which clawback liabilities may arise if the scheme does not achieve its planned outcomes.
-Given that the council transferred Phase 1 land to its development partner (CTP Securities Limited) on 2nd April 2012 in order to progress this scheme, a positive outcome is far more likely, thereby avoiding any material liabilities falling on the Council as at 31 March 2012.
+The Council has also accounted for European Regional Development Funding of £2.5M in connection with this project to date, for which clawback liabilities may arise if the scheme does not achieve its planned outcomes and in particular concerning 'Business Space' created.
+Given that the Council transferred Phase 1 land to its development partner (CTP Securities Limited) on 2 April 2012 in order to progress this scheme, a positive outcome is far more likely, thereby avoiding any material liabilities falling on the Council as at 31 March 2013.